 How to Pay Off Your Mortgage Early

 The question I get most from homeowners is about how to pay off your mortgage early.
+There are plenty of great guides out there that will help take you through the home buying and financing process, but many people forget that it is just as important to have a post-purchase strategy.
 The quickest way is to strike it rich and win the lottery.
 Of course, the odds of that happening are against you.

 The next quickest way to pay off you house early is to rob a bank.
 With this option, there is the high likelihood of you getting caught and spending many, many years in prison.